Sabirah42/CV/README.md

 ## Education
 **London College of Communication**
 - Diploma in Spatial Design

+Designed spatial solutions tailored to address specific client problems and requirements, and then translated these conceptual ideas into accurate digital representations using computer aided design (CAD) software.

 **Burntwood School for Girls**
 - 3 A-Levels (Maths, Photography, Product Design)
 - 12 GCSEs (including Maths, Statistics, English and ICT)

+Key accomplishment:
+Co-founded and led the Fairtrade Action Group, delivering impactful presentations to engage and educate an audience of over 1200 staff and students.
+Through campaigning efforts, eventually held meetings with the headteacher and successfully had our school catering contract revised to allow Fairtrade products to be sold in the school shop.

 ## Hobbies and Interests